 The following process is used to decide all club team placings in the All-Ireland Hillwalking Clubs Championship:

-- Competitors are sorted into the clubs they are representing.
+- Based on the forms we receive, participants are sorted into the clubs they are representing.

-- Each club represented by 2 or more of its members qualifies as a team in the All-Ireland Hillwalking Clubs Championship.
+- Each club represented by 2 or more registered participants who are current club members and who each score at least 100 points during the season qualifies as a team in the All-Ireland Hillwalking Clubs Championship.

 - If a club team has 2 - 4 members, each of the 1 - 3 empty slots equates to an individual score of zero.